 What financial help can I get to support my nephew who is living with me temporarily?

 The Extended Family Program offers services and financial support to help relatives caring for children.
 You must meet certain eligibility criteria, and the amount of monthly benefit payments depends on the child's age.
-See our fact sheet Understanding the Extended Family Program and the Ministry of Children and Family Development website.
+See our booklet Keeping Aboriginal Kids Safe and the Ministry of Children and Family Development website.

 If your household meets the eligibility criteria, you might also be eligible for: